Leaving a Child Unattended in a Vehicle Can Be a Misdemeanor or Felony

 Defense Attorney for Leaving a Child Unattended in a Vehicle

-Prosecutors and judges tend to believe any person who was responsible for a child that was left unattended in a vehicle is a terrible person and a danger to the community.
-While an individual might have made a terrible decision that resulted in an unreasonable risk of harm to a child, or worse, it is unlikely that the person is evil.
+Prosecutors and judges tend to believe any person responsible for a child left unattended in a vehicle is a terrible person and a danger to the community.
+While an individual might have made a terrible decision that resulted in an unreasonable risk of harm to a child or worse, it is unlikely that the person is evil.
 The more likely scenario, in most cases, is that the person responsible for leaving a child unattended in a vehicle made a poor decision that resulted in unintended consequences.
-Although there might not be a legal excuse for committing this offense, a person’s stress, lack of knowledge, inattentiveness, or impulsivity might provide a reason or explanation for leaving a young child unattended, although not a legal excuse.
+A person’s stress, lack of knowledge, inattentiveness, or impulsivity might be a mitigating reason or explanation for leaving a young child unattended, although not a legal excuse.

-If you call us, we will not be judgmental, we will be empathetic, and we will listen to you.
+If you call us, we will not be judgmental, and we will be empathetic and listen to you.
 During a free consultation, we will take the time to answer your questions and address your concerns.
 Our defense lawyer can always find a way to help, even clients charged with Leaving a Child Unattended in a Vehicle.